bf4/pidgin-mac/README.txt

 * pidgin-facebookchat-1.47 : patched Facebookchat sources

 Install the Gtk+ framework (together with Cairo and GLib, if not included in the framework already) to /Library/Frameworks/.
-At the time of writing (2009-03-10), the framework included in this archive should be the newest one (build from SVN).
+At the time of writing (2009-03-10), the frameworks included here should be the newest one (build from SVN).
 If that one is outdated, you can download it from www.gtk-osx.org.

 Now, you should be able to load the Xcode project in pidgin-macosx and build Pidgin.